Hall of Fame

 Mark Burke

 Another 700-plus appearance maker.
 Joined the club in 1985 and retired in 2005.
 Captain of the club’s FA Cup giant-killing sides of 1994 and 1995, and skippered the Canaries to two promotion campaigns.
-In his prime, he was one of the best central defenders in the Isthmian Premier.
+Continued to serve the Club as First Team Manager for 11 years between 2013-2024.
+He is still the Club’s Company Secretary.

 Cecil Cannon